mikegcoleman/hybrid-workshop/pwd_readme.md

 	![](./images/add_a_node.png)

-4. Copy the text from the dark box shown on the `Add Node` screen.
+4. Select node type "Windows", check the box, that you followed the instructions and copy the text from the dark box shown on the `Add Node` screen.

 	> **Note** There is an icon in the upper right corner of the box that you can click to copy the text to your clipboard
 	> ![](./images/join_text.png)

 	> **Note**: You may notice that there is a UI component to select `Linux` or `Windows`on the `Add Node` screen.
 In a production environment where you are starting from scratch there are [a few prerequisite steps] to adding a Windows node.
-However, we've already done these steps in the PWD envrionemnt.
-So for this lab, just leave the selecton on `Linux` and move on to step 2
+However, we've already done these steps in the PWD environment.
+So for this lab, just leave the selection on `Linux` and move on to step 2